-In connection with our audit, nothing came to our attention that caused us to believe that (entity name) failed to comply with the provisions of the uniform financial accounting and reporting standards, and charter schools (delete sections not required to test) sections of the Minnesota Legal Compliance Audit Guide for Charter Schools, promulgated by the State Auditor pursuant to Minn.
+In connection with our audit, nothing came to our attention that caused us to believe that (entity name) failed to comply with the provisions of the charter schools and uniform financial accounting and reporting standards for Minnesota school districts and charter schools (delete sections not required to test) sections of the Minnesota Legal Compliance Audit Guide for Charter Schools, promulgated by the State Auditor pursuant to Minn.
 Stat. § 6.65, insofar as they relate to accounting matters.
 However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
-Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the (entity type)'s noncompliance with the above referenced provisions, insofar as they relate to accounting matters. \\\
+Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the (entity type)'s noncompliance with the above referenced provisions, insofar as they relate to accounting matters.